Sierra Pass (Continuation School)

 |Total Classroom Teachers||1 teachers|

-- Sierra Pass (Continuation School)'s student:teacher ratio of 2:1 has decreased from 15:1 over five school years.
+- Sierra Pass (Continuation School)'s student:teacher ratio of 3:1 has stayed the same over five school years.

 |School Statewide Testing||View Education Department Test Scores|